Optimal (partial) transport to non-convex polygonal domains: Free boundaries in optimal partial transport

 with \(Dv(y) \in \Omega\) for almost every \(y \in \mathbb{R}^2\), and

 for some constant \(C\).

 Denote \( \bar{u} = v^* \), the Legendre transform of \( v \).
 It is well known that \( (D\bar{u})_{\#}\chi_{_U} = \chi_{_V} \).
 It is also straightforward to check that

 in the sense of Alexandrov.
-Furthermore, it is well known that in dimension \( 2 \), if a convex function satisfies inequality \eqref{main1}, it must be strictly convex in \( \Omega \).
+Furthermore, it is well known that in dimension \(2\), if a convex function satisfies \eqref{eq:main1}, then it must be strictly convex in \( \Omega \).

-It is also proved in \cite{CM} that the free boundary \(\mathcal{F} := \partial U \cap \Omega\) is a graph of some semiconvex function (hence a Lipschitz function) defined over the line \(L\).
-Moreover, there holds the interior ball property \cite[Corollary 2.4]{CM}, namely, for any \(x \in U\), if \(\bar{u}\) is differentiable at \(x\), then
+It is also proved in \cite{CM} that the free boundary \(\mathcal{F} := \partial U \cap \Omega\) is the graph of a semiconvex function (hence a Lipschitz function) defined over the line \(L\).
+Moreover, the interior ball property holds \cite[Corollary 2.4]{CM}, namely, for any \(x \in U\), if \(\bar{u}\) is differentiable at \(x\), then

 where \(y = D\bar{u}(x)\).